Ashish Rajadhyaksha: Early life

 Ashish Vithal Rajadhyaksha was born on 12 March 1957 in Bombay (later renamed Mumbai), India.
 His father was a soldier in the Indian army.
 Rajadhyaksha's serious interest in cinema developed in the late 1970s.
 In 1978, he graduated from the University of Bombay with a Bachelor of Science degree.

 Career

 Rajadhyaksha developed a keenness for Ritwik Ghatak's films after attending a course organised by the Film and Television Institute and the National Film Archive of India in the early 1980s.
 The first book that he authored was Ritwik Ghatak: A Return to the Epic, published in 1982.
-Starting in 1983, he wrote numerous articles for publications such as the Calcutta (now Kolkata)-based Journal of Arts & Ideas and the New Delhi-based Journal of the Moving Image.
+Starting in 1983, he wrote numerous articles for publications such as the New Delhi–based Journal of Arts & Ideas and Calcutta (now Kolkata)–based Journal of the Moving Image.
 He authored, with Paul Willemen, Encyclopaedia of Indian Cinema in 1994.
 After a long hiatus, Rajadhyaksha's next book, a solo, was Indian Cinema in the Time of Celluloid: From Bollywood to the Emergency in 2009, followed by The Last Cultural Mile: An Inquiry into Technology and Governance in India in 2011, and Indian Cinema: A Very Short Introduction in 2016.